WordPress Optimize

 In addition to the total loading time of your website, the perceived loading time is particularly important.
 In other words, the time that is visually perceived as the loading time.
 This perceived loading time can be shortened with a few tricks.
 This gives the impression that the page is already fully loaded, even though calculations are still taking place in the background.

-Optimize WordPress: Illustration of the Above the Fold from raidboxes.de
+Optimise WordPress: Illustration of the Above the Fold from raidboxes.de

 The upper area is displayed to the visitor of raidboxes.de without scrolling.
 This is the so-called Above the Fold.
 For all other information, the visitor must interact with the page and scroll.

-You can achieve this by optimizing the loading sequence, for example.
+You can achieve this by optimising the loading sequence, for example.
 However, there are also plugins that ensure that your page loads more efficiently.
 And only the visible area in each case. a3 Lazy Load is an example of such plugins.
 This means that all content is always displayed, but the page load time can benefit from this, especially if it is an image-heavy page.

 #8 Clean up database